yohannes911/select2/doc/select2.md

     java -cp lib/java-select.jar select2.Clip2

 This will run 2 threads - one for pushing 10 objects, the other for popping 10 ones.
+The results printed onto the console.

 In order to to run more rounds, say 100, issue:

     java -cp lib/java-select.jar select2.Clip2 100

+_Note on message orders:_

+Messages might not be printed out in order.
+To check what's happenning pair pushed objects with popped ones.
+For instance here's a partial output from an execution:

+    ...
+    DEBUG: THREAD-9:	PUSHED	47
+    DEBUG: THREAD-9:	PUSHED	55
+    DEBUG: THREAD-9:	NOT_PUSHED	49
+    DEBUG: THREAD-9:	NOT_PUSHED	70
+    ...
+    DEBUG: THREAD-10:	POPPED	47
+    DEBUG: THREAD-9:	NOT_PUSHED	60
+    DEBUG: THREAD-10:	POPPED	55
+    ...

+What happened in real?

+    Thread-9 pushed 47 and it is printed out to console Thread-10 popped 47 but it is printed out just later Thread-9 pushed 55 but then
+    Thread-9 could not push objects till
+    Thread-10 popped 55

+The demo later might be enchanced in order to print messages out in order.

 TODO